CiLLiTxBanger/AdvancedCSS_JG19/README.md

 In order to maintain quality code, we use a github repo: [GitHub](https://github.com/CiLLiTxBanger/AdvancedCSS_JG19)

-Collaborators are: Johannes Eder, Jonas Mautner, Manuel Strobl
+Collaborators are: Johannes Eder, Jonas Mautner, Manuel Strobel

 Note: This file should be updated before we submit the project.